andrewstephengames/arch-dots/README.md

-# arch-dots
+# andrewstephengames's dotfiles
-My Arch Linux dotfiles
+Before using the dots, consult the scripts/pkglist file for any program needed.

+The Repository is work-in-progress.